I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 I normally charge $300/hour for my coaching, but if you’re in this program and want some focused time with me outside of the calls, you get it for a third of the price.

-THING #7: Free annual retreat at my home in Edmonton.
+THING #8: Free twice yearly retreat at my home in Edmonton.

-We’ll find a date in the Summer of 2017 that works best for everyone who’d be willing to travel and the retreat will be 100% based around the issues you bring to it.
+We’ll find a date that works best for everyone who’d be willing to travel and the retreat will be 100% based around the issues you bring to it.
 This is available but not mandatory.
+I hold two retreats per year, so you’re sure to be able to access at least one in your 6-month cycle.

 This might not seem like a big thing, but I want to make the case that it is.
 When I’m working with a client I tend to have ideas for them outside of the calls.
 They come during conversations, going to walks, etc.